nijino/CircularProgressView/README.md

 #CircularProgressView

-A custom audio circular progress view for iOS.
+A custom audio circular progress view for iOS.You can customlize its frame,background circle color & progress circirl color,circle width as you wish.

 ##Preview
 ====================